Ololade Faniyi

 - Digital Activism and Social Movements

-- African Digital Cultures
+- Nigerian Digital Cultures

 Ololade Faniyi is an interdisciplinary African feminist scholar and Ph.D. student in the Women’s, Gender, and Sexuality Studies department at Emory University.
 Her work adopts a multi-scalar approach to unpacking how African feminism can reframe our understanding of modern digital technologies with a decolonial lens grounded in African feminist principles of humanism and radical care.
 Her research has explored digital African feminisms and embodied archives at the intersection of state impunity, surveillance, quantification and platform governance, alongside other intersectionalities, adopting feminist intersectional “small data”, digital ethnographic, humanistic, and community-driven methodologies.